Jason-WJ96/implicit-vr-auth/README.md

 # Implicit VR User Authentication

-Document for submitted paper *When (Inter)actions Speak Louder Than (Pass)words: Task-Based Evaluation of Implicit Authentication in Virtual Reality* at RAID 2025.
+Document for accepted paper *When (Inter)actions Speak Louder Than (Pass)words: Task-Based Evaluation of Implicit Authentication in Virtual Reality* at RAID 2025.